SANE AND SELFISH REASONS TO NOT EAT PIECES OF ANIMALS.

 According to The United Nations Food & Agriculture Organization, livestock production is at the heart of almost every environmental stress confronting the planet: rain forest destruction, growing deserts, loss of fresh water, air and water pollution, acid rain, floods and soil erosion.

-3. FISH EATING IS DESTROYING OCEAN LIFEHard to believe, given that we were all told the ocean is apparently abundant and endless, but it's true: 40% of the worlds oceans are considered by experts to be detrimentally affected by fishing.
+3. THE FISHING INDUSTRY IS DESTROYING OCEAN LIFEHard to believe, given that we were all told the ocean is apparently abundant and endless, but it's true: 40% of the worlds oceans are considered by experts to be detrimentally affected by fishing.
 According to an FAO estimate, over 70% of the world's fish species are either exploited to unsustainable limits or depleted.

 Species such as the Blue Fin Tuna are now endangered alongside 69 other species of fish in abundance just decades ago .
-It is safe to say much of the fish eaten by children today may be extinct by the time they are adults.
+It is safe to say many of the fish species eaten by children today will be facing extinction by the time those children become adults.

 The global harvest for fish has more than quadrupled since 1950, from 22 million tonnes to 100 million tonnes over the same period.
 The environmental cost is already unimaginable, along with a real threat for consumers' health from the unnatural conditions of inland fish farms.
 A detailed account of both kinds of production can be found here and here.

 If you like the ocean it's a good idea to stop funding the industries that harm it.
-It appears too late to hope for regulation, let alone waiting hundreds of years for coral reefs and underwater ecosystems to heal.
-You can help slow the decay by choosing not to buy fish.
-If you are a person that believes it's not possible to live without fish, catch it yourself with a hook and rod; this has significantly lower environmental impact than any other modern means of catching fish.
+It appears too late to hope that regulation and reform will drive a shift to less destructive methods, let alone waiting hundreds of years for coral reefs and underwater ecosystems to heal.
+You can help slow the decay by not eating fish.
+If this seems unimaginable then learn to catch fish, one at a time, with a hook and rod.
+This has a significantly lower environmental impact than any other modern means of catching fish.

 4. QUITTING ANIMAL TISSUE IS GOOD FOR YOU AND OTHER PEOPLEMeat eaters generally consume more than twice as much protein as they need, increasing likelihood of kidney failure, cholesterol, heart failure, hypertension, diabetes, stress.